Archery

 Farragut Boat Club, who imagined that the popular game of baseball

 could be played indoors.
-"Indoor baseball" became very popular, and was
+"Indoor baseball" became very popular, and

-soon played outside in parks and on playgrounds.
+the game was soon played outside in parks and on playgrounds.

 There are seven innings in a softball game, and each team gets a chance to bat and field every inning.
 Each team is allowed three "outs" while at bat; an out occurs on the third strike, when the batter "bunts" (taps the ball without swinging) a foul ball after the second strike, or when a foul ball is caught before it touches the ground.
-Upon three strikes, the teams change position.
+Upon three strikes, the teams exchange positions.

 Softball Information Resources